bigfatbrowncat/zetes/README.md

 Wait till it ends downloading the repo and enter the newly created <code>zetes</code> folder.

 Now a very important step - we should choose which version of Java classpath we are using - Avian or Android.
 Avian classpath isn't complete, it lacks many useful features, but it's designed specially to work with Avian and it has a GPL-compatible BSD license.
 On the other hand, Android classpath is almost full and compatible with the original Oracle classpath.
 But it's not native for Avian and especially for Windows.
-Additionally, it's quite heavy - there is a high overhead (about 20 Megabytes of extra resulting binary size)
+Additionally, it's quite heavy - there is a high overhead (about 20 Megabytes of extra resulting binary size).

+If you are building the demo applications, Avian classpath would be enough (and recommended).

 For Avian classpath type: